 When Cardiology denials do the first talking to halt revenue reimbursement, inaccurate Cardiology coding can be one of the major reasons for it!
 Documentation, coding, compliance are very frequently heard words in medical practice.
 While experiencing denials or rejections, the issue lies in one of these or sometimes all of these.

 Proper documentation and coding is very essential for cardiology billing services.
-It also involves human errors, lack of knowledge on cardiology coding and standards or unable to code to the highest degree of specificity.
+It is affected by human errors, lack of knowledge on cardiology coding and standards and inability to code to the highest degree of specificity.
 For cardiology group of practices or any other specialty for that matter, clear documentation is a route for accurate and proper coding.

 - Decrease Human Errors